kareem-Medhat-MO/kareem-Medhat-MO/README.md

 - 🌱 I’m currently learning front-end stack
 - 💞️ I’m looking to collaborate on route acadmy
 - 📫 How to reach me +201069729553
-- 😄 Pronouns: He / Ist
+- 😄 Pronouns: He / him
 - ⚡ Fun fact: Programming hard apps and learning new things about them is something I enjoy doing during my free time.
 - 💪🏻 skills:  HTML, CSS, JS, and Bootstrap.